bobbyluig/bobbyluig.github.io/_drafts/2024-02-19-graph-oriented-programming.md

 ### Unreachable Nodes

-If a node is not reachable from the source, then it will never be executed and we should not include it in the workflow.
+If a node is not reachable from the source, then it will never be executed, and we should not include it in the workflow.
 This usually happens when new nodes are added to a workflow but are not connected to the remainder of the workflow correctly.

 {% raw %}
 <div class="mermaid">